readthedocs/readthedocs.org/docs/user/build-customization.rst

-If any of the commands return this particular exit code, Read the Docs will stop the build immediately, mark it as "Cancelled", and communicate GitHub/GitLab that the build succeeded (green tick) so the pull request is in a mergeable state.
+If any of the commands return this particular exit code, Read the Docs will stop the build immediately, mark it as "Cancelled", and communicate to your Git platform (GitHub/GitLab) that the build succeeded (green tick ✅) so the pull request is in a mergeable state.

+Here is an example that exits the build when there are no changes to the ``docs/`` folder compared to the ``origin/main`` branch.

 .. code-block:: yaml
    :caption: .readthedocs.yaml